 Designing your tattoos

 Once your blank canvas is all set up, it’s time to start the design party!
-Head to Overlays to choose from our selection of original, expandable, amazerating graphics.
-Make them your own by changing the color, erasing parts of them with the Erase button in the Overlay palette, or combining them to make all-new graphics.
-You can also bring in your own images with the Add your own button at the top of the Overlays tab.
+Head to Graphics to choose from our selection of original, expandable, amazerating graphics.
+Make them your own by changing the color, erasing parts of them with the Erase button in the Graphic palette, or combining them to make all-new graphics.
+You can also bring in your own images with the Add your own button at the top of the Graphics tab.
 Here are a couple more tips to make your creation process suuuuper easy:

 - If you’re making tats with text, be sure to flip it horizontally so it doesn’t display backward on your skin.

-- To speed up your design process, right-click your overlay or text box and peruse the listed options.
-You can send your overlay backward, forward, or duplicate it instantly.
+- To speed up your design process, right-click your graphic or text box and peruse the listed options.
+You can send your graphic backward, forward, or duplicate it instantly.

-- The Themes tab has plenty of tattoo-worthy overlays, from gory gashes for zombie costumes to classic seasonal shapes like bats, pumpkins, and witch hats.
+- The Themes tab has plenty of tattoo-worthy graphics, from gory gashes for zombie costumes to classic seasonal shapes like bats, pumpkins, and witch hats.

 Printing and applying